VilsHub/airGabUtility/readme.md

 - If connectivity is broken, during the image pull process on the remote, the process will always resume from where it stopped on resumption
 - All downloaded images are compressed in **.tar.gz** format
 - For chart images, the list of all the images would always be downloaded and stored in the directory **./imgTemp/[releaseName]_[version]_image_list.txt**.
 In a case where its fails to download due to connectivity, make use of the script **getChartImageList.sh** to get the image list.
+- Ensure to make the script ./remote_src/downloadAndCompressImages.sh executable for all before initiating download on remote server to avoid the error below:

+  **Error: sudo: /tmp/airGapTempFiles/configs/downloadAndCompressImages.sh: command not found**

 ## How to import the downloaded images
 To import the downloaded images into the *ctr* scope, take the steps below: